materialsintelligence/propnet/README.md

 Currently, a lot of ideas are still in flux, and there are no guarantees!

-The recommended way to install and use the package is to clone the package locally and run `pipenv install`, followed by `pipenv shell` to launch Propnet inside a virtual environment.
+The recommended way to install and use the package is to clone the package locally and run `pipenv install --dev`, followed by `pipenv shell` to launch Propnet inside a virtual environment.

 To run Propnet inside a Jupyter notebook, run: